Peter Beadle: Gillingham

 A striker, he made his debut at Fourth Division club Gillingham at the age of 16, against Cardiff City at Priestfield Stadium on 11 March 1989.
 He joined Southern League Southern Division side Margate on loan and made his debut for the "Gate" on 31 March 1990, in a 2–1 defeat to Dunstable at Hartsdown Park.
-The loan was expected to last until the end of the 1989–90 season, however he was recalled to Gillingham in early April and turned professional at the club the following month.
+The loan was expected to last until the end of the 1989–90 season, however, he was recalled to Gillingham in early April and turned professional at the club the following month.
 He made 76 appearances in all competitions for Gillingham, scoring 15 goals, as Damien Richardson's "Gills" struggled in mid-table in 1990–91 and 1991–92.

 Spurs to Watford

 His promise earned him a move to Premier League side Tottenham Hotspur in June 1992, who spent £300,000 to secure his services, a club record for Gillingham.
 He had supported the club as a boy.
 He was loaned out to Tony Pulis' Second Division side AFC Bournemouth at the end of the 1992–93 season, where he scored twice in nine games.
-At the end of 1993–94 he joined First Division club Southend United on loan, scoring once in eight appearances for Peter Taylor's side.
-He never made it onto the pitch for a competitive game at White Hart Lane and in September 1994 he was allowed to join Glenn Roeder's Watford for £5,000 plus a 20% sell on fee.
+At the end of 1993–94, he joined First Division club Southend United on loan, scoring once in eight appearances for Peter Taylor's side.
+He never made it onto the pitch for a competitive game at White Hart Lane.
+In September 1994, he was allowed to join Glenn Roeder's Watford for £5,000 plus a 20% sell-on fee.
 This move was not a success, as proven by his record of just one goal in 24 league and cup appearances.
 After missing out on the First Division play-offs in 1994–95, Watford were relegated at the end of 1995–96.

 Bristol Rovers

 Beadle escaped Watford before the club were relegated, having signed for Bristol Rovers in November 1995, manager John Ward paying a £30,000 fee.
 Rovers missed out on the play-offs by just three points in 1995–96.
-Rovers struggled in 1996–97 under rookie manager Ian Holloway, and Beadle was the club's top scorer with 12 goals in 43 games, hitting a hat-trick past Bury at the Memorial Stadium.
-He hit fifteen league goals in 1997–98 and his new strike partner Barry Hayles was the division's leading scorer with 23 strikes.
-Thanks to Beadle and Hayles, Rovers outscored the rest of the clubs in the division, though a leaky defence cost them an automatic promotion place, and an aggregate 4–3 defeat to Northampton Town at the play-off semi-final stage lost them the chance of second tier football.
+Rovers struggled in 1996–97 under rookie manager Ian Holloway.
+Beadle was the club's top scorer with 12 goals in 43 games, hitting a hat-trick past Bury at the Memorial Stadium.
+He hit 15 league goals in 1997–98, and his new strike partner Barry Hayles was the division's leading scorer with 23 strikes.
+Thanks to Beadle and Hayles, Rovers outscored the rest of the clubs in the division.
+However, a leaky defence cost them an automatic promotion place and an aggregate 4–3 defeat to Northampton Town at the play-off semi-final stage lost them the chance of second-tier football.
 He scored two hat-tricks throughout the campaign, the first coming in a 5–3 thriller at home to former club Bournemouth and the second coming in a 5–0 demolition of Wigan Athletic.